alphagov/govuk-developer-docs/source/manual/test-and-build-a-project-on-jenkins-ci.html.md

 Once your Jenkinsfile is on a branch, you can go to your job in new Jenkins and run "Branch Indexing" from the menu.
 This should trigger a build of all branches with a Jenkinsfile, which should be your new branch.
-Any open branches need to be rebased after you've merged your `Jenkinsfile` into `master`.
+Any open branches need to be rebased after you've merged your `Jenkinsfile` into `main`.

 ### 5. Set up schema testing